April 19, 2012

 This is what I call the “Under the Tuscan Sun” or “Before Sunset” part of my French experience, when my days contain happenings—or involve real-life French people—that seem right out of a Hollywood script.

-But although there’s much that’s fabulous about living in France, it’s not like every day is a holiday or that I’m constantly planning a last-minute vacation to some fabulous place (my Travel writing work notwithstanding).
+But although there’s much that’s fabulous about living in France, it’s not like every day is a holiday or that I’m constantly planning a vacation to some fabulous place like Club Med (my Travel writing work notwithstanding).
 It’s real life, with all the pressures, challenges, errands and occasional hassles that go along with it—visits to the dry cleaners, La Poste, immigration office and other havens of bureaucracy.